sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/field-query-object/index.md

 A field is the basic unit for writing a SenseML query to extract data from a PDF.
 The output of a field is a JSON key-value pair that structures the extracted data.

-Here's a simple example of a field:
+Here is a simple example of a field:

 ```json
 {